cryocuhk/liulin523.github.io/_pages/openings.md

 We are always looking for new group members with passion, talent, and grit!

-You will have the chance to work on the grand challenges of condensed matter physics, often at the interface of instrumental design and new physics.
-You will be involved in determining the important and interesting questions, creating and improving instrumental setups, performing measurements, and making discoveries.
+#### PhD positions

-#### PhD and Postdoc positions
+Our group normally takes one or two new PhD students every year.
+If you are interested in pursuing PhD degree in our group, please send me an [email](mailto:milan.allan@gmail.com).
+State briefly why you are interested and attach a CV.

-If you are interested in working with us as a PhD student or postdoc, please send me an [email](mailto:milan.allan@gmail.com).
-State briefly why you are interested and attach a CV, including information about the grades you had as an undergraduate.
-No need for a separate cover letter or certificates. **Important**: please insert _"Application PhD"_ or _"Application Postdoc"_ in the subject line.
+For more information and deadlines regarding PhD application, refer to our [postgraduate programme](http://www.cuhk.edu.hk/sci/essc/pg_prg.html)

-There are some postdoc scholarship available.
-I'd be happy to support you after you apply to our group.
-Take a look at the [veni fellowship](http://www.nwo.nl/en/funding/our-funding-instruments/nwo/innovational-research-incentives-scheme/veni/index.html) or the [Marie Curie fellowship](http://ec.europa.eu/research/mariecurieactions/about-msca/actions/if/index_en.htm).
+You are highly suggested to apply for the prestigious **Hong Kong PhD Fellowship Scheme**.
+The application deadline is 1 December every year.
+Please refer to [this website](http://www.rgc.edu.hk/hkphd) for further details of the Scheme.

-#### Leiden University master students
+#### Postdoc positions
-If you are a Master student at Leiden University looking for a Master project, contact me (or any group member) per email or stop by my office.
+Currently unavailable

-#### Bsc / Master students from elsewhere
+#### CUHK undergraduate students
-If you are interested in pursuing a Master degree at Leiden University, see [mastersinleiden.nl](http://www.mastersinleiden.nl/programmes/physics/en/introduction).
-Sometimes, we take master students or summer interns if we get exceptional applicants (this usually means very good grades or a personal recomendation).
+If you are an undergraduate student at CUHK looking for a research project, contact me by [email](mailto:liulin@cuhk.edu.hk) or stop by my office.

 <figure>
 <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/DSC_0696.jpg" width="95%">